 The weights are based on the post-stratification to 12 age groups, sex and the 77 districts.
-The demographic figures for individual quarters 2005 were forecasted from the definitive demographic data for end-of-year 2004 with assuming a migration and natural increase.
+The demographic figures for individual quarters correspond to average annual age structure of population for end-of-year 2005 according to demographic projection of quarterly middle states of population in relation to migration and natural increase.

-Data are collected in first visits with face-to-face interviews, with repeated interviews are partly made by telephone (23%).
-In the 2nd quarter, when ad hoc module is surveyed, almost all interviews are face-to-face.
-All interviews were conducted with the aid of electronic questionnaires with few exceptions.
+The LFS data are collected in first visits with face-to-face interviews, with repeated interviews are partly made by telephone (23%).
+In addition, ad hoc module is surveyed during the first visits in all reference quarters of the year since 2006.
+All interviews were conducted by using electronic questionnaires with few exceptions.

-All persons aged 15 years and older and living in the sampled dwellings are interviewed.
+All persons aged 15 years or more and living in the sampled dwellings are interviewed.

-The number of field workers was 113 in 2005.
+The number of field workers was 113 in 2006.

-In 2005, 48.1% of the interviews of persons aged 15-74 years were carried out by proxy.
-The response rate was 80.2%.
+In 2006, 47.6% of the interviews of persons aged 15-74 years were carried out by proxy.
+The response rate was 80.4%.
 Refusals were 72% of the total non-response.